Brewers vs. Royals Player Props Betting Odds

-Bookmakers have set player props for Vinnie Pasquantino and others when the Milwaukee Brewers host the Kansas City Royals at American Family Field on Friday at 8:10 PM ET.
+Vinnie Pasquantino and Willy Adames are among the players with prop bets on the table when the Kansas City Royals and the Milwaukee Brewers play at American Family Field on Saturday (beginning at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!